Ri-Dearg/corona-tales/README.md

     - Tabs within a modal, for example, didn't have the active tab selected properly so I had to reinitiate it with specific settings.
     - Tooltips weren't fixed on the page for the action buttons, scrolling upwards on mobile devices, I simply had to create my own.
     - Z-indexes have a bizzare order, placing less relevant components under or over others, seemingly randomly.
 The action buttons themselves had z-indexes above the Nav, as well as modals, so scrolling on the user page left buttons clipping, I had to edit z-indexes.
+    - Bullet points removed by default in styles
     - Some form components recognise "required" attribute, other do not, validation only functions on some of fields, requiring custom code.
 The list goes on.
     - Documentation was missing, ouright incorrect, or messy in many parts.
 There were classes that didn not function as described, and examples that weren't connected to the information.
     - Troubleshooting database issues was relatively easy.
 As this is my first project utilising the database, a little bit of study in the dcumentation to learn syntax was usually enough.